1. The Partisan Café

-The Imaginary Republic looks at questions of public life and civic culture in today’s European environment, and how economic, social and political unrest over the last 10 years have led to an intensification of grass-roots initiatives, artistic activism, and forms of public commoning.
-The project positions itself as a creative and critical dialogue within this context, and aims to investigate strategies and formations of dissident imagination – a thinking and doing beyond.
+The Imaginary Republic looked at questions of public life and civic culture in today’s European environment, and how economic, social and political unrest over the last 10 years have led to an intensification of grass-roots initiatives, artistic activism, and forms of public commoning.
+The project positioned itself as a creative and critical dialogue within this context, and aimed to investigate strategies and formations of dissident imagination – a thinking and doing beyond.

 Curated by Louis Moreno

 What does citizenship and the right to the city mean in the early 21st Century ?
 This strand asked is the realm of infrastructure simply the extending space of economic domination and technocratic expertise, or does it contain within it the possibility for ‘amateurs’ to confront and overcome the cultural logic of neoliberalism and financialisation ?

 This strand considered the tables and worlds between us, curating and institutions as assemblies and about how to come together and disassemble from within.

 How do we perceive infrastructure?
 In this strand we sought to go beyond the visual spectrum to think about how music and sound open up a different sense of what defines our infrastructural condition.